Turkey, TRNC reject European Parliament resolution on Varosha, Cyprus

-Turkey and the Turkish Republic of Northern Cyprus (TRNC) dismissed and criticized a "nonbinding" European Parliament (EP) resolution on Varosha (Maraş) and other Cyprus issues.
+Turkey and the Turkish Republic of Northern Cyprus (TRNC) on Friday dismissed and criticized a "nonbinding" European Parliament (EP) resolution on Maraş (Varosha) and other Cyprus issues.

 "We completely reject the nonbinding resolution adopted by the (members of the European Parliament) on our country and the TRNC," Foreign Ministry Spokesperson Hami Aksoy said in a statement.